sskim98/AgrifoodPedigree/README.md

 ### Introduction ###
 > Agrifood pedigree service enables to generate and update pedigrees for food safety

-> Each partner in the supply chain should operate this service to ensure reliability of the pedigree
+> Each partner in the supply chain should operate this service to ensure reliability of products

 > The pedigrees are transfered from one partner to another along with movement of product